 I wrote this a couple of years ago, and revisit each holiday season for both myself and readers.
 I admit that the holidays are hard for me personally — so much pressure to make them memorable, spend more than I’m inclined to, and be cheerful when I often feel lonely and overwhelmed.
-This is the first year my kids will not be with me on the actual holiday (we celebrate Christmas), something I advocated for as part of my effort to create a more equal parenting relationship with my children’s dad.
+Last year was first time my kids will not be with me on the actual holiday (we celebrate Christmas), something I advocated for as part of my effort to create a more equal parenting relationship with my children’s dad.
 I am mostly OK with it, thanks to the fact I am not very sentimental, but did fret about what I would do on Christmas Eve.
 I made a couple calls, and was warmly invited to an old friend’s dinner party in a pretty part of Brooklyn in her beautiful brownstone apartment.
-She is an excellent cook, hilarious with a filthy mouth, so I am sure it will be a good time.
-Coincidentally, the man I’m seeing is also attending a dinner party a few blocks away, so we may see each other, and the evening is turning into an impromptu, fun event that I’m really looking forward to.
+She is an excellent cook, hilarious with a filthy mouth, and her friends are fabulous.
+I had an amazing time!

 Here’s my rulebook for muscling through the tough parts and making the most of this time of year.
 (Each item used to start with “Thou shall not” but that was annoying, so I changed it).
 What would you add?
 What is the hardest part of the holidays for you?
 The best?
 Share in the comments!